Advanced Mentoring & Coaching (PG Cert)Duration: Up to 12 months (part-time)|Hope Park|Start month: October or January

 Teaching and Research

-Both modules will be delivered on a part-time basis, through blended learning, including:
+Both modules will be delivered on a part-time basis, through fully online learning, including:

 Modules 1 &2 – Full Postgraduate Certificate (60 Masters Credits)

 Partner school rate*: £1,386